 Let’s look at the first four words of Revelation 16:15, “Behold, I am coming…..”.
 We want to know why He will be coming and what is the purpose for his coming?
 The Bible gives us the answers.

-Why don’t we look back to the period, 30 to 33 A.D., when the Lord Jesus Christ was preaching and teaching the Good News about the Kingdom of God.
+Why don’t we look back to the period, AD 30, when the Lord Jesus Christ was preaching and teaching the Good News about the Kingdom of God.
 Prior to the death and after the resurrection of Jesus, the apostles recognized that personal salvation was connected with the restoration and revival of Israel.
 At the conclusion of long discussions with him as to the purpose of God, they were convinced about the coming Kingdom of God.

 The apostles asked the Lord Jesus Christ before he went up to heaven, “Lord, will You at this time restore the kingdom to Israel?”
 In reply, Jesus did not correct them for failing to understand when the Kingdom would be established.
 Instead, He indicated that in due time the kingdom would be restored to Israel.
 He said to them, “It is not for you to know times or seasons which the Father has put in His own authority.”
 In other words, the Kingdom would be restored to Israel, but in God’s own time.